straw-hat-team/adr/src/adrs/4761776210/README.md

 platform guess about tenant org charts, and it keeps the platform's interpretation surface minimal and provable.

-The model, reduced to what the mechanism actually needs:
+The model, reduced to what the mechanism actually needs: **there is no container entity at all**.
+A container is an id that appears in its tenant's hierarchy, and the hierarchy is the entity:

 ```
+Hierarchy (one per tenant, event-sourced):
+  NodeAdded   { nodeId, parentId }
+  NodeMoved   { nodeId, fromParent, toParent }
-Container { id, parentId? }
+  NodeRemoved { nodeId }
 ```

-A node and its parent.
+The current tree is a projection of those events.
+This placement of the parent relationship follows from the commands themselves: adding or moving a node validates tree invariants (parent exists, no cycle, depth cap), so the tree is the unit of consistency, not the node.
+Nodes carry no fields;
+a `parentId` is event data, not a node property.

 Everything else is derivable, decorative, or a surface concern:

-- The tenant is the root ancestor.
-The wall is the node with no parent;
+- The tenant is the tree; the wall needs no field anywhere.
-  implementations may denormalize a tenant column for query efficiency, but it is not model.
-- `kind` (`project`, `team`, `user-home`) is an entry in the standard labels map that every entity already carries.
-A value the platform never interprets does not deserve a schema field.
+- `kind` (`project`, `team`, `user-home`) is an entry in the standard labels map, attached to the node id like labels on any entity.
+A value the platform never interprets does not deserve schema.
-- A human-readable name or slug (unique among siblings) belongs to the API-surface layer that renders path-style resource names, not to the core model.
+- A human-readable name or slug (unique among siblings) belongs to the API-surface layer that renders path-style resource names.
+Exposing a parent pointer on read models (as GCP folders and Kubernetes HNC do) is a projection choice, not model.
-- Every resource carries a single `container` reference (one canonical parent, its placement) plus a separate `owner` principal (its accountability).
+- Every resource carries a single `container` reference (one canonical node id, its placement) plus a separate `owner` principal (its accountability).
 Neither is derivable from the other.
-- Depth is capped at single digits, matching industry practice.
+- Depth is capped at single digits, matching industry practice, enforced as a tree invariant at the point of change.

 The platform interprets the tree through exactly two operations: